West 30th Street Heliport

 The West 30th Street Heliport also known as the Westside Heliport is a heliport on the West Side of Manhattan in New York City.
-Originally constructed by the Port of New York Authority in 1956, the facility has been operated by Air Pegasus since 1981.
+Originally constructed by the Port of New York Authority (PA) in 1956, the facility has been operated by Air Pegasus since 1981.
 The heliport currently operates under a lease agreement with the Hudson River Park Trust.

 History

 Planning and development

-In November 1953, New York City Marine and Aviation Department Commissioner Edward F. Cavanagh Jr. proposed the development of a helicopter landing area serving Midtown Manhattan along the Hudson River waterfront to New York Airways and the Port of New York Authority (PA).
+In November 1953, New York City Marine and Aviation Department commissioner Edward F. Cavanagh Jr. proposed the development of a helicopter landing area serving Midtown Manhattan along the Hudson River waterfront to New York Airways and the Port of New York Authority (PA).
 The heliport was to be situated on barges tied up to piers at a point between 33rd and 37th streets.
 Although the specific location of the heliport was not identified, a landing pad in this area would provide convenient access for the delivery of mail carried by helicopters to and from the General Post Office (located on Eighth Avenue between 31st and 33rd streets) and would also allow for helicopter landings and take-offs to occur over open water.
 At that time, New York Airways was operating helicopters transporting mail and passengers between the airports serving the area.
 The proposed heliport would require PA approval because of a 1947 pact between the city and the PA related to the development of new airport facilities.

 The following month, New York City Mayor-elect Robert F. Wagner Jr. announced that he would appoint Cavanagh as the city's Fire Commissioner and Vincent A. G. O'Connor would be replacing him as the new commissioner of the city's Marine and Aviation Department.
 O'Connor included a proposed heliport on the Hudson River at 30th Street in his request for capital funds for 1955, but helicopter landing pad was to be included as part of a new freight-forwarding terminal.
 O'Connor further outlined the city's plans for the heliport at a budget hearing in January 1955, mentioning that it would be built atop a terminal on a L-shaped pier that would be used to transfer cargo from railroad car floats to trucks.
 The terminal was estimated to cost $1,250,000 and an additional $150,000 to $250,000 would be required in order to strengthen its roof to accommodate helicopter take-offs and landings.